Optimising shadow tomography with generalised measurements

-Shadow tomography starts with associating a single observation of an outcome $k$ to a distribution $\vec{q}_k= \{\delta_{kl}\}_{l=1}^{N}$ in $\RR^N$.
-Such a single data point can be used to obtain a noisy estimate of $\rho$, called \emph{classical shadow}~\footnote{This terminology is suggested in Ref.~\cite{huang_predicting_2020}.
-Notice that the original meaning of shadow tomography in Ref.~\cite{aaronson_shadow_2018} is slightly different.}, $\hat{\rho}_k = \chi (\vec{q}_k)$.
-As a general strategy in data science, one can require the shadow estimator $\chi$ to be a least-square estimator~\cite{bishop_machine_learning,guta_fast_2020}, of which the solution is well-known (see also Appendix~\ref{sec:least-square}),
+Repeating the measurement $M$ times on the system results in a string of outcomes $\{k_i\}_{i=1}^{M}$.
+Shadow tomography starts with associating a single outcome $k$ to a distribution $\vec{q}_k= \{\delta_{kl}\}_{l=1}^{N}$ in $\RR^N$.
+Such a single data point can be used to obtain a noisy estimate of $\rho$, called \emph{classical shadow}~\cite{aaronson_journal_2020,huang_predicting_2020} , $\hat{\rho}_k = \chi (\vec{q}_k)$.
+As a general strategy in data science, one can require the shadow estimator $\chi$ to be the least-square estimator, of which the solution is well-known~\cite{bishop_machine_learning,guta_fast_2020} (see also \cite[Appendix A]{supp}),